Guide

 • COT + Yield Spreads: Institutions net long USD while US–DE or US–JP spread is widening = double confirmation of USD strength thesis.
 Strongest signal when all three align: COT, yields, and price.

-Best practice workflow: Check the COT panel at the start of each week (Friday or Monday, when fresh data is available).
+Best practice workflow: The terminal updates COT data on Friday evenings (approximately 21:30 UTC), about an hour after the CFTC publishes the report.
+Check the COT panel on Friday evening or over the weekend for the freshest read.
 Identify which currencies have extreme or strongly directional positioning.
-Then use the rest of the terminal during the week to look for setups that align with — or intelligently fade — that institutional positioning.
+Then use the rest of the terminal during the following week to look for setups that align with — or intelligently fade — that institutional positioning.